Safety Tips for a Winter Weather Emergency: How to Prepare

 - Insulate pipes with insulation or newspapers and plastic.
-If a hard freeze is expected, be sure and allow faucets to drip a little to avoid solid freezing.
+If a hard freeze is expected, allow faucets to drip a little to avoid solid freezing.
 Even a minimal trickle of water helps prevent pipes from freezing solid.

 - Check smoke and carbon monoxide detectors.
 Make sure your smoke and carbon monoxide detectors are working.
-If the power goes out and you need to use candles, a backup generator, or a gas or wood-burning fireplace, you will want to make sure your detectors can sense any odorless gas or smoke.
+If the power goes out and you need to use candles, a backup generator, or a gas or wood-burning fireplace, you will rely on your detectors to sense any odorless gas or smoke.

 Prepare Your Car

 - Fill up your gas tank to prevent freezing, and to ensure you have fuel if you need to engage in emergency travel.

 - Winterize your vehicle.
-This includes making sure your antifreeze levels are good, make sure your battery and ignition system are in top condition, and replace fuel and air filters.
+This includes making sure your antifreeze levels are good, verifying that your battery and ignition system are in top condition, and replacing fuel and air filters.
 Check for the level and weight of your oil as heavier oils congeal more at low temperatures and don't lubricate as well.
-Also, be sure your windshield wipers are working well and install good winter tires.
-Tires need adequate tread for winter weather, and in some extreme cases of icy and snowy terrain, you’ll need to use chains or snow tires with studs.
+Also, be sure your windshield wipers are working well and install good winter tires with adequate tread for winter weather.
+In some extreme cases of icy and snowy terrain, you'll need to use chains or snow tires with studs.

 - Pack an emergency kit in the trunk.
 This kit should contain items like booster cables in case your battery dies, sand or cat litter to place in the snow for traction, energy bars for protein, warm clothes and blankets, extra batteries for your smartphone, a shovel to dig out snow around your tires, and a flashlight for when it gets dark.

-- Have your car serviced by a certified mechanic before any cold weather trip.
-This mechanic will ensure all fluid levels are appropriate, the battery is strong, the tires have been rotated or replaced with all-season/all-terrain options, and the brakes defrost system work appropriately.
+- Have your car serviced by a certified mechanic before any cold weather trip to ensure all fluid levels are appropriate, the battery is strong, the tires have been rotated or replaced with all-season/all-terrain options, and the brakes and defrost system work appropriately.

 What to Do During a Snow Storm